7/29/2021

 speaker

-evident that one needs to try to continue to push as much as possible towards addressing and mitigating wildfire risks.
+Good, thank you.
+Good seeing you today.
+I suppose if I can come back to the crux of the conversation around affordability, how do you think about the different scenarios around what the commission could do here in creating the bill of affordability, right?
+It seems evident that one needs to try to continue to push as much as possible towards addressing and mitigating wildfire risk.
 How do you think about creating bill headroom, whether it's through OPEX or effectively shifting out other projects from a CAPEX perspective?
 I'm just thinking out loud and putting it back to you on sort of the different levers here that might exist to create that affordability that seems necessary to move forward with the wildfire spending at your proposed pace.

 speaker